BrunoMCBraga/Reversing-Resources/Debuggers/Radare2.md

 ## Reckon
-* aaaa: analyse binary.
-Useful to see references and leverange function graphs.
+* aaaa: performs deep analysis of the binary.
+Useful to later see references and leverage function graphs.
 * dmm: list modules
 * ieq: shows entry point.
 * is: shows symbols.